What Is an ISO Audit? Types, Stages, and How to Prepare

 Stage 2 is the real test.
 The auditor evaluates whether the management system is implemented, followed, and effective in practice.

 That means more interviews, more records, more observation, and more testing of whether the documented process matches operational reality.
-Certification decisions are based on this stage, not on Stage 1 alone.
+Certification decisions are usually based on the Stage 2 audit and the certification body’s independent review process.

 If Stage 1 asks, “Are you ready?”
 Stage 2 asks, “Can you prove it?”